 You may be able to get help with mortgage costs, through income support, pension credit or universal credit.
 The help with mortgage costs is paid as a loan which is repayable.
 South Gloucestershire and Bristol City council both have schemes that help people on a low income with their council tax payments.

-If the person you care for is not able to work due to sickness they may get employment and support allowance (ESA).
-This is for people who are not able to work due to sickness or disability.
+If the person you care for is not able to work due to sickness they may get employment and support allowance (ESA) or universal credit.
+These benefits are for people who are not able to work due to sickness or disability.
 Some carers may also qualify if they are unwell themselves.